lightly-ai/lightly/docs/PRECOMMITHOOKS.md

 ## Install Pre-Commit

-`pre-commit` comes as a pip package and is specified in `requirements/dev.txt`.
+`pre-commit` comes as a pip package and is specified as an optional dependency in `pyproject.toml`.

 To install it either run:
 ```